• Refine Search

 The Public Art Conservation Fund provides funding for non-profit organizations to administer public art conservation efforts throughout Milwaukee in strengthening neighborhoods and preserving the city’s rich cultural history.
 MAB will make $10,000 in total available for public art conservation projects in the City of Milwaukee.
 Individual awards up to $5,000 must be matched by the applicant.
 To qualify, projects must be fully accessible to the public.

-The guidelines and application are available HERE.
+The guidelines and application are available HERE and on the MAB website.
 Applications are considered on a rolling basis as long as funds remain.
-At its scheduled February meeting, the Board’s Public Art Subcommittee will begin reviewing applications.
+Applications submitted at least two weeks before future regularly scheduled subcommittee meetings will be considered.
 Qualifying applications will be accepted until all available funds are allocated.

 About Milwaukee Arts Board